UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 # Work with Rstudio Server

-We have a module in the CBI software stack designed to run rstudio server as a per user SLURM job.
+We have a module in the CBI software stack designed to run rstudio server as a per user Slurm job.
 We can use OnDemand (preferred) or srun for this.

 For OnDemand we use a simple web form to launch the job.